AstraZeneca plan to beef up CEO Soriot's pay packet faces scrutiny at AGM

+Sustainable BusinessAstraZeneca plan to beef up CEO Soriot's pay packet faces scrutiny at AGM

-LONDON (Reuters) - A number of investor advisory groups have called on AstraZeneca shareholders to oppose plans to increase Chief Executive Pascal Soriot’s pay package when the COVID-19 vaccine maker holds its annual meeting on Tuesday.
+A number of investor advisory groups have called on AstraZeneca (AZN.L) shareholders to oppose plans to increase Chief Executive Pascal Soriot's pay package when the COVID-19 vaccine maker holds its annual meeting on Tuesday.

 AstraZeneca developed one of the first vaccines to tackle the novel coronavirus but the Anglo-Swedish company has suffered a series of setbacks, with disputes over supplies to the European Union and concerns over the risk of rare blood clots.